 Provided all required documents are complete, processing your application usually takes between a few days and 12 weeks.
 (1 to 12 weeks)

-- Evidence of your knowledge and skills (e.g. qualifications, professional experience or participation in activities to help you set up as self-employed)
+- Proof of your knowledge and skills for self-employment (e.g. proof of qualifications, professional experience or participation in measures to prepare for setting up a business).

-- Confirmation of registration in the Register of Trades and Crafts with the Chamber of Trades and Crafts
+- confirmation of entry in the register of craftsmen at the Chamber of Crafts

 In principle, no costs are incurred.
 However, depending on your choice of expert body, you may incur costs for certifying the viability of your business start-up.
 You must bear these costs yourself.